-- Always wash your hands thoroughly with a mild soap, rinse completely and dry with a lint-free towel before touching your lenses. - DO NOT touch your contact lenses with your fingers or hands if they are not completely clean, because tiny lens scratches may occur, causing unclear vision and/or injury to your eye. - You should avoid the use of soaps containing cold cream, lotion, or oily cosmetics before handling your lenses.
-These substances may come into contact with the lenses and interfere with successful wearing.

-DO NOT get cosmetics, lotions, soaps, creams, deodorants, or sprays in your eyes or on your lenses.
+- Always wash your hands thoroughly with a mild soap, rinse completely, and dry with a lint-free towel before touching your lenses. - DO NOT touch your contact lenses with your fingers or hands if they are not completely clean, because tiny lens scratches may occur, causing unclear vision and/or injury to your eye. - You should avoid the use of soaps containing cold cream, lotion, or cosmetics before handling your lenses.
+These substances may come into contact with the lenses and interfere with successful wearing. - DO NOT get cosmetics, lotions, soaps, creams, deodorants, or sprays in your eyes or on your lenses.
 It is best to put on your lenses before putting on makeup.
-Waterbased cosmetics are less likely to damage lenses than oil-based products.